tjdallman/snapperdb/README.md

 The first thing SnapperDB will do is simulate some FASTQ reads for AM933172.fa with Samtools wgsim and map them against the FASTA file using BWA MEM.
 Variant calling will be taken care of by GATK and the VCF filtered to call variants with an MQ > 30, mapped by at least 10 reads in which at least 90% of the bases support the variant call.
 Positions that don't meet this criteria will also be recorded as 'ignored positions'.
 The SNPs and ignored positions will be injected into the postgres database and the reference genome given the SNP address 1.1.1.1.1.1.1

 Now we have a SnapperDB database we can add some other *S* Enteritidis genomes.
-Let's download some from the PHE Pathogens *Salmonella* NCBI Bioproject PRJNA248792.
+Let's download some from the UKHSA Pathogens *Salmonella* NCBI Bioproject PRJNA248792.
 Here is a set of 8 genomes.
 - ERR2200244
 - SRR5055288
 - SRR5194193